michaelplaing/mr_rax/README.md

 - ``0xef`` as the Shared Mark (invalid UTF-8);
 - the share name;
 - ``0xff`` as the Client Mark; and
-- 8 bytes of Client ID in big endian order.
+- The VBI-encoded Client ID.

 ### Subscription examples:

-If the subscription topic is ``foo/bar`` and the Client ID is ``1``, then the normalized entry in the Topic Tree would be:
+If the Subscribe Topic is ``foo/bar`` and the Client ID is ``1``, then the normalized entry in the Topic Tree would be:

 ``@foobar<0xff><0x01>``